-The City Of Joy – Top 10 Places to visit in Kolkata
+The City Of Joy – Top 9 Places to visit in Kolkata

 The port of Kolkata is India’s oldest operating port.
 Kolkata is also known as the ‘cultural capital of India.’

-Vivid streets, the chaotic hustle of the indomitable self-made middle class, bustling creativity make the city unique.
+Vivid streets, the chaotic hustle of the indomitable self-made middle class, and bustling creativity make the city unique.

 With an attractive juxtaposition of the millennial hipster culture and the old colonial-era magic, you can stop admiring the city’s beauty.